-Additional resources on the activities can be found at the following links:
+Additional resources on the activities can be found in the Maker Faire Classroom Pack 2014: Overview PDF and at the following links:

-Squishy Circuits.
-Light up your sculpture with conductive dough, LEDs, motors, 9V batteries, and alligator clip test leads (to connect the battery to the dough.)
+Sculpted Circuits aka Squishy Circuits.
+Light up your sculpture with conductive dough, LEDs, motors, 9V batteries, and alligator clip test leads.
 You can mix up the insulating dough using easy-to-find grocery store items.
 Two students were trying to create Ironman and had the body formed when they realized that by wrapping the red dough around the insulating dough, they could attach more LEDs and make it light up all around.

 Scribble Machines.
 Create a “vibrobot” that draws with the included pens, motors, batteries, tape, cups, eraser weights, and a few fun things to decorate with.
 One teacher reported that the students “think it is funny that the front window is covered with their scribbles.”

 Paper Circuits.
 Students can make light-up drawings with the provided LEDs, clear tape, copper tape, binder clips, and batteries.
 One teacher reported that “These teenagers were like little kids making their Mother’s Day cards, and it was rather sweet.
 The best part was that they were making circuits, which I felt was totally appropriate for the class.”
 Another teacher said, “I got a lot of really creative drawings that the student made light up.
 It was another way to create art and have the students get really engaged.
 It was also great to display for our welcome night.”